ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 4. Click **Create**.

 ## Step 4.
 Create a DevOps toolchain
-{: #add-toolchain}
+{: #toolchain-mobile}

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment platform you choose, whether it's Kubernetes or Cloud Foundry.
+They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers/container_index.html#container_index), [Cloud Foundry](/docs/cloud-foundry-public/about-cf.html#about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry/index.html#about), or [Virtual Server (VSI)](/docs/vsi/vsi_index.html).

-Continuous delivery is enabled for some applications.
-You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.
+All toolchains that are created from an {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
+{: note}

-1. From the app service window, click **Deploy to Cloud**.
+1. From the App Details page, click **Deploy to Cloud**.
 2. Select a deployment method.
-Set up your deployment method according to the instructions for the method you choose.
+Set up your deployment method according to the instructions for the method you choose:

-    * Deploy to a Kubernetes Cluster.
-Create a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
+  * **Deploy to [Kubernetes](/docs/apps/deploying/containers.html#containers)**.
+This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.

-    * Deploy with Cloud Foundry, where you don’t need to manage the underlying infrastructure.
+  * **Deploy to Cloud Foundry**.
+This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public/about-cf.html#about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public/cfee.html#cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+  * **Deploy to a [Virtual Server](/docs/apps/vsi-deploy.html#vsi-deploy)**.
+This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.ture.

 ## Step 5.
 Build and run the app locally
-{: #build-run}
+{: #build-run-mobile}

 Deploying your app to the cloud in the last step created a toolchain.
 A toolchain creates a Git repository for your app where you can find the code there.
 Follow these steps to access your repo.
 You can build the app locally for testing before you push it to the cloud.